 .mp3 format has already been discontinued.
 But, you are still using this file format for music.
 If you want to use an open-source music format, you can use the .ogg file format.

 If you want to listen to music in such a way that sounds similar to listening from CD, you shall use the FLAC audio coding format.
 With this format, you’ll be able to hear lossless compression of digital audio.

 You must be using video formats like MPEG-4.
 If you want to use an open container format, you shall move over to MKV.
 But, it’s not just about the video.
 When it’s about formats, there are 2 things; containers and codecs.
 Even though you are using MKV container, the codecs will be MPEG-4 for video and AAC for audio and both of them are proprietary formats.

-So, if you want to use a totally open format with open containers and open codecs, you shall use OGG Theora video codec.
-But, it’s not much better as it lacks the performance and features found in latest versions of popular video formats.
+So, if you want to use an open format with open containers and open codecs, you shall use the OGG Theora video codec.
+But, it’s not much better as it lacks the performance and features found in the latest versions of popular video formats.
 Google has developed an open container and open codec format, i.e. WebM (container) and VP9 (codec), which are commonly seen in online videos.
-So, you shall prefer WebM as container and VP9 as a codec.
+So, you shall prefer WebM as a container and VP9 as a codec.

-So, if you have started using free and open source operating system, you can share your experience below.
+So, if you have started using a free and open-source operating system, you can share your experience below.
 If you have any further queries, you can let us know.
 We’ll try to help you if we can.